Sup2point0/Assort/affine/affinities/vitalis.md

 > *For the same affinity used for negative purposes, see [antevitalis](antevitalis.md).*

-One of the most invaluable affinities, the ability to control health.
+One of the most invaluable affinitys, the ability to control health.

 <table>